THXel/Boshy-Randomizer/README/README_DE.md

 <p align="center">
   <b>Moderner Randomizer für <i>I Wanna Be The Boshy</i></b><br>
-  Zufällige Routen • Live-Tracker • Routen-Seeds • Aufgeräumte GUI
+  Zufällige Routen • Seed-Codes • ER/EB Masken • Live-Tracker • Aufgeräumte GUI
 </p>

 <p align="center">
   <a href="#-features">Features</a> •
   <a href="#-installation">Installation</a> •
   <a href="#-gameplay--modes">Gameplay & Modes</a> •
+  <a href="#-seed-system">Seed-System</a> •
   <a href="#-technical">Technical</a> •
   <a href="#-support">Support</a>
 </p>